corning-incorporated/citam/README.md

 The network can also be exported as an SVG file to be visualized and updated manually.
 To export as an SVG file, run the following command:

-   `$citam engine export-navnet foo_facility foo_floor -o OUTPUT_SVG_FILE`
+   `$citam engine export-navnet foo_facility foo_floor -o foo_navnet_output.svg`

 The svg file can then be visualized using any SVG viewer.

 This process can be repeated for as many facilities as needed.
 But it is only done once for each facility.

-**5. Dashboard**
+### How to Run Simulations

+Assuming at least one facility was successfully added and validated, any number of simulations can be run on that facility using the following command where INPUT_FILE is a JSON input file:

+Example input files can be found in the citam/examples directory.
+It is recommended to create seperate folders for each simulation with their own input file.
+To run a simulation copy `example_sim_inputs.json` file to a new directory.
+Change directory to this new folder and execute:

+   `$citam engine run example_sim_inputs.json`

+### How to Visualize Results

-Dashboard provides contact details and visual representation of all simulations that were part of previous setps.
+Dashboard provides contact details and visual representation of all simulations that were part of previous steps.
-Dashboard can be accessed at [http://localhost:8000](http://localhost:8000).
+Dashboard can be accessed at [http://localhost:8081](http://localhost:8081).

 You can check all simulation runs along with floor level information in tabular format on the first page.
 By clicking on `View Details`; you would be taken to details page with following informations listed: